 Looking back to how my journey with Python has been, I can’t believe how quickly I picked it up and was able to write small programs of my own.
 About four weeks after I had initially started with Python, I already had my first web application up and running.
 It wasn’t anything too fancy, but it was an excellent starting point for further ideas and development.

 All in all, I think the progress I first made with Python was quite amazing.
-I tried to spend around 2 hours a day coding and practicing.
+I tried to spend around 2 hours a day coding and practising.
 That’s quite a lot if you run a busy schedule, but less will do too.
 I have a full-time job, so I did my best to rethink my schedule.

 Now it’s your turn!
 To find the best way to learn Python, check out this post with 20 of the best resources to learn Python as a beginner.
 Have fun!